 Since 1990, the economics department has welcomed some of the world’s leading economics researchers and policy leaders as part of the Hutchinson Lecture in Macroeconomics.

 Recent speakers (some of whom are UD alums) include leaders from the Federal Reserve Board and the Federal Reserve Bank of St. Louis.

 All students complete courses in microeconomic and macroeconomic theory and econometrics, including at least three of the five graduate econometrics courses offered.

-Students also take electives in a wide range of fields, such as international monetary economics, economic development, labor economics, public finance, industrial organization and regulation, financial economics and natural resource and environmental economics.
+Students also take electives in a wide range of fields, such as development economics, health economics, industrial organization, labor economics, macroeconomics, financial economics, behavioral economics and household finance.